-The Federal awarding agency and the non-Federal entity should, whenever practicable, collect, transmit, and store Federal award-related information in open and machine-readable formats rather than in closed formats or on paper in accordance with applicable legislative requirements.
-A machine-readable format is a format in a standard computer language (not English text) that can be read automatically by a web browser or computer system.
-The Federal awarding agency or pass-through entity must always provide or accept paper versions of Federal award-related information to and from the non-Federal entity upon request.
-If paper copies are submitted, the Federal awarding agency or pass-through entity must not require more than an original and two copies.
-When original records are electronic and cannot be altered, there is no need to create and retain paper copies.
-When original records are paper, electronic versions may be substituted through the use of duplication or other forms of electronic media provided that they are subject to periodic quality control reviews, provide reasonable safeguards against alteration, and remain readable.
+When practicable, the Federal agency or pass-through entity and the recipient or subrecipient must collect, transmit, and store Federal award information in open and machine-readable formats.
+A machine-readable format is a format in a standard computer language (not English text) that can be read automatically by a computer system.
+Upon request, the Federal agency or pass-through entity must always provide or accept paper versions of Federal award information to and from the recipient or subrecipient.
+The Federal agency or pass-through entity must not require additional copies of Federal award information submitted in paper versions.
+The recipient or subrecipient does not need to create and retain paper copies when original records are electronic and cannot be altered.
+In addition, the recipient or subrecipient may substitute electronic versions of original paper records through duplication or other forms of electronic conversion, provided that the procedures are subject to periodic quality control reviews.
+Quality control reviews must ensure that electronic conversion procedures provide safeguards against the alteration of records and assurance that records remain in a format that is readable by a computer system.

 § 200.337 Access to records.

-(a) Records of non-Federal entities.
-The Federal awarding agency, Inspectors General, the Comptroller General of the United States, and the pass-through entity, or any of their authorized representatives, must have the right of access to any documents, papers, or other records of the non-Federal entity which are pertinent to the Federal award, in order to make audits, examinations, excerpts, and transcripts.
-The right also includes timely and reasonable access to the non-Federal entity's personnel for the purpose of interview and discussion related to such documents.
+(a) Records of recipients and subrecipients.
+The Federal agency or pass-through entity, Inspectors General, the Comptroller General of the United States, or any of their authorized representatives must have the right of access to any records of the recipient or subrecipient pertinent to the Federal award to perform audits, execute site visits, or for any other official use.
+This right also includes timely and reasonable access to the recipient’s or subrecipient’s personnel for the purpose of interview and discussion related to such documents or the Federal award in general.

 (b) Extraordinary and rare circumstances.
-Only under extraordinary and rare circumstances would such access include review of the true name of victims of a crime.
+The recipient or subrecipient and Federal agency or pass-through entity must take measures to protect the name of victims of a crime when access to the victim’s name is necessary.
+Only under extraordinary and rare circumstances would such access include a review of the true name of victims of a crime.
 Routine monitoring cannot be considered extraordinary and rare circumstances that would necessitate access to this information.
-When access to the true name of victims of a crime is necessary, appropriate steps to protect this sensitive information must be taken by both the non-Federal entity and the Federal awarding agency.
-Any such access, other than under a court order or subpoena pursuant to a bona fide confidential investigation, must be approved by the head of the Federal awarding agency or delegate.
+Any such access, other than under a court order or subpoena pursuant to a bona fide confidential investigation, must be approved by the head or delegate of the Federal agency.

 (c) Expiration of right of access.
-The rights of access in this section are not limited to the required retention period but last as long as the records are retained.
-Federal awarding agencies and pass-through entities must not impose any other access requirements upon non-Federal entities.
+The Federal agency’s or pass-through entity’s rights of access are not limited to the required retention period of this part but last as long as the records are retained.
+Federal agencies or pass-through entities must not impose any other access requirements upon recipients and subrecipients.

 § 200.338 Restrictions on public access to records.